 For any school falling within the DA Matrix, teacher evaluations must be primarily based on student achievement.
-The Board and the Union agree to continue with the development, implementation, monitoring, and modification of a new teacher evaluation system that meets the requirements of DA, the School Improvement Grant (SIG), Race to the Top (RTT), and Senate Bill 736 (Student Success Act).
+The Board and the Union agree to continue with the development, implementation, monitoring, and modification of a new teacher evaluation system that meets the requirements of DA, the School Improvement Grant (SIG), Race to the Top (RTTT), and Senate Bill 736 (Student Success Act).

-In addition to any requirements established by the Student Success Act, teachers at schools identified by the state as being in the "Lowest 5%" of schools statewide, schools in "Prevent II" earning a grade of "D," schools in "Correct II" earning a grade of "D" or "F," or schools in "Intervene" who receive an overall summative evaluation rating of "unsatisfactory" for the 2011/2012 school year, shall be subject to involuntary transfer into another position for which they are qualified in the judgment of the Superintendent.
+In addition to any requirements established by the Student Success Act, teachers at schools identified as needing assistance through the District's DA action plan who receive an overall summative evaluation rating of "unsatisfactory" for the 2012-2013 school year, shall be subject to involuntary transfer into another position for which they are qualified in the judgment of the Superintendent.